SolarFactories/terraform-provider-dependencytrack/docs/index.md

 ### Required

 - `host` (String) URI for DependencyTrack API.
-- `key` (String, Sensitive) API Key for authentication to DependencyTrack.
-Must have permissions for all attempted actions.
-Set to 'OS_ENV' to read from 'DEPENDENCYTRACK_API_KEY' environment variable.

 ### Optional

+- `auth` (Attributes) Auth credentials to use to connect to DependencyTrack API.
+Must be provided if root 'key' attribute is not provided. (see [below for nested schema](#nestedatt--auth))
 - `headers` (Attributes List) Add additional headers to client API requests.
 Useful for proxy authentication. (see [below for nested schema](#nestedatt--headers))
+- `key` (String, Sensitive) API Key for authentication to DependencyTrack.
+Must have permissions for all attempted actions.
+Set to 'OS_ENV' to read from 'DEPENDENCYTRACK_API_KEY' environment variable.If unset, then 'auth' block must be provided.
 - `mtls` (Attributes) Client Key and Certificate paths to use for mTLS connection to DependencyTrack API. (see [below for nested schema](#nestedatt--mtls))
 - `root_ca` (String) Root CA Certificate(s) used for TLS connection to DependencyTrack API in PEM format.

+<a id="nestedatt--auth"></a>
+### Nested Schema for `auth`

+Required:

+- `type` (String) The authentication method to use.
+Supported values are: NONE, KEY, BEARER.

+Optional:

+- `bearer` (String, Sensitive) Bearer token from DependencyTrack.
+Must be provided if 'type' is set to 'BEARER'.
+- `key` (String, Sensitive) API Key for DependencyTrack.
+Set to 'OS_ENV' to read from 'DEPENDENCYTRACK_API_KEY' environment variable.Must be provided if 'type' is set to 'KEY'.

 <a id="nestedatt--headers"></a>
 ### Nested Schema for `headers`